Why explore Saturn and its moons

 Cassini performed what NASA dubbed the “Grand Finale” of its mission in 2017: a number of passes between Saturn and its inner rings.
 In these close encounters, Cassini measured the mass of the rings based on how the spacecraft was gently tugged towards them, and found them to weigh less than even the small moon Mimas, which is just 200 kilometers wide.
 Combined with the fact that the rings are bright, undarkened by constant space weathering, this hints that they are less than 100 million years old—very young in geological terms.
 Cassini ended its mission with an intentional plunge into Saturn in September 2017, becoming a permanent part of the planet it was sent to study.

 Cassini left an impressive legacy for future missions.
 As an all-purpose, flagship spacecraft, it was designed to answer general questions about Saturn and its moons, and help us figure out questions for new missions to answer.
 We now need dedicated, long-running missions on Titan and Enceladus, if we want to understand their potential for life.
-Titan’s uncanny resemblance to early Earth has convinced NASA to send the Dragonfly mission to Titan, which will launch in 2026 and land in 2034, and explore the moon for almost three years.
+Titan’s uncanny resemblance to early Earth has convinced NASA to send the Dragonfly mission to Titan, which will launch in 2027, to explore the moon.

 Dragonfly is an eight-bladed drone-like craft called a quadcopter that will fly over dozens of diverse features on Titan, looking for complex chemical processes common to both Titan and early Earth.
 This could provide clues to how life may have arisen on our planet.
 In particular, the drone will fly over the impact crater Selk, which once boasted the presence of both liquid water and complex organic molecules key to life for over 10,000 years.